SeizeCyber/Ivanti-Secure-Connect-Logs-Parser/README.md

 ## Overview

 The Ivanti Secure Connect Logs Parser is a PowerShell script designed to parse Ivanti Secure Connect runtime logs (in vc0 format).
 It converts various strings to ease the analysis efforts and converts them into a readable CSV format.

-For example, the original ".vc0" logs hold the epoch timestamp inside a UID string like "uid__1705385729_3766_1505" and a message like "AUT24326" that needs to be converted.
+For example, the original ".vc0" logs hold the epoch timestamp inside a UID string like:
+- **"uid__1707603496_3777_1555"** which after converstion will show this date and time: "10/02/2024 22:18:16".

+And a message like:
+- **"AUT24326"**  which stands for "Log Auth Success".
 This tool provides a user-friendly interface, allowing users to select the type of vc0 log (Admin, Events, or Access) for parsing.
 It then prompts the user to choose a log file for processing.

 ## Features